To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 Do you know how to make a plan that will maximize your productivity?
 If you don’t – you’re in the right place.
 (But even if you do, stay with us, you may learn something new!)

-In this article, we’ll learn how to make a productivity plan – from getting into the right mindset to execution and practical tips.
+In this article, we’ll show you how to make a productivity improvement plan — from getting into the right mindset to execution and practical tips.

 Table of contents